Comparison Guide · Updated March 2026

 A closer look at what makes each app tick — and where it falls short.

-Mombie is designed from the ground up for two-parent households.
+Mombie is designed from the ground up for households with multiple caregivers.
 Log a feeding from one phone and your family's screen updates instantly — no refresh needed.
 The standout feature is the on-call buzz system: tap a button to send a haptic alert to your family's phone or Wear OS smartwatch without making a sound.
 Configurable activity alerts let you set each tracker to Off, Monitor (visual only), or Alarm (full buzz) so you never miss a missed feed without waking everyone up.
-A free tier covers daily use, and a one-time premium purchase unlocks additional features — no recurring subscription ever.
+A free tier covers daily use, and a premium subscription unlocks additional features.

-Best for: Couples & co-parents, Android smartwatch users, budget-conscious families
+Best for: Coordinated Caregiving, Web and Android smartwatch users, budget-conscious families, simplified logging experience

 Huckleberry pioneered the AI-powered SleepyHead feature that predicts the optimal nap window for your baby.
 Its interface is polished and the free tier covers basic logging, but family sharing and most analysis features sit behind a $9.99/month paywall.
 There's no smartwatch app and no way to send a haptic alert to your family.

-Nara (formerly Baby Tracker by Nara) offers a clean, modern interface with good Apple Watch support for logging on the go.
-Family sync is available, but it requires a subscription and there's no Wear OS support.
-No on-call buzz system means you're relying on standard notifications to coordinate with your co-parent.
+Nara (formerly Baby Tracker by Nara) offers a clean, modern interface with Apple Watch support.
+There's no web or Wear OS support.
+Logging requires more menu navigation and there is no on-call notification system, which means you're missing features to help pace activities and coordinate with your co-caregivers.

 Best for: iPhone + Apple Watch households